winitzki/scall/tutorial/programming_dhall.md

 - If `F` is a filterable contrafunctor and `G` is any functor then `Compose G F` is a filterable contrafunctor.
 - If `F` is a filterable contrafunctor and `G` is any contrafunctor then `Compose G F` is a filterable functor.

-For the first case, we just saw the code for a `Filterable` instance.
+For the first case, we just saw the code for a `Filterable` evidence.
 Here is the corresponding code for the remaining three cases:

 ```dhall